sunyw921/sunyw921/README.md

 **IT Student · Former Technical Talent Professional · Auckland, NZ**

 I bridge the gap between **business strategy and technology**.
 With a background in technical recruitment and product operations, and a growing fluency in full-stack development.
-I'm drawn to problems that sit at the intersection of people, data, and systems.
+I'm drawn to problems that sit at the intersection of products, data, and systems.

 ### 🎯 Where I'm headed / Open to opportunities with